Admissions

 Traditional Admissions Pathway

-Traditional admission to the College of Pharmacy Pharm.D. program is competitive and based on the applicant’s completion of Pharmacy prerequisite courses, GPA, academic record, letters of recommendation, interview evaluations, optional PCAT scores, honors/awards, extracurricular activities, pharmacy exposure, student personal statement concerning their goals for a career in pharmacy, optional diversity statement, and application(s).
-Applicants may elect to complete the PCAT and have official scores reported to PharmCAS by deadlines published on the USC College of Pharmacy website.
-Applicants will apply via the national PharmCAS system and USC College of Pharmacy Supplemental Application.
+Traditional admission to the College of Pharmacy Doctor of Pharmacy program is competitive and based on the applicant’s completion of pharmacy prerequisite courses, GPA, academic record, letters of recommendation, interview evaluations, optional test scores, honors/awards, extracurricular activities, pharmacy exposure, student personal statement concerning their goals for a career in pharmacy and application submitted through the Pharmacy College Application Service (PharmCAS).

-Applicants admitted to the Doctor of Pharmacy program must comply with all student policies and requirements as detailed in the College of Pharmacy Academic Bulletin & Student Handbook and all admission procedure requirements, including a criminal background review, drug screen, and health/immunization policies and University requirements.
+Applicants admitted to the Doctor of Pharmacy program must comply with all student policies and requirements as detailed in the College of Pharmacy Academic Bulletin & Student Handbook and all admission procedure requirements, including a criminal background review, drug screen, health/immunization policies and University requirements.

 Early Assurance Program Admissions Pathway

-Admission to the Gamecock Pharmacy Assurance (GPA) program is competitive and based on the applicant’s admittance into the B.S. in Pharmaceutical Sciences (Pre-Pharmacy) major at the Columbia campus of the University of South Carolina.
-Additional admissions criteria may include, but are not limited to ACT/SAT scores, high school weighted core grade point average, letters of recommendation, interview evaluations, honors/awards, extracurricular activities, pharmacy exposure, student personal statement concerning their goals for a career in pharmacy, optional diversity statement, and GPA program application.
+Admission to the Doctor of Pharmacy program through the Gamecock Pharmacy Assurance (GPA) pathway is competitive and based on the applicant’s admittance into the B.S. in Pharmaceutical Sciences (Pre-Pharmacy) major at the Columbia campus of the University of South Carolina.
+Additional admissions criteria may include, but are not limited to ACT/SAT scores, high school grade point average, letters of recommendation, interview evaluations, honors/awards, extracurricular activities, pharmacy exposure, student personal statement concerning their goals for a career in pharmacy, and GPA application.

 International Admissions to the Pharm.D.
 Program Policy